Brothers in Arms (album): Release

-It was remastered and reissued with the rest of the Dire Straits catalogue in 1996 for most of the world outside the United States and on 19 September 2000 in the United States, the remastering for both reissues was done by Bob Ludwig at Gateway Mastering using the Super Bit Mapping process.
-In 2000, it was released on XRCD2 format, this edition was remastered by Hiromichi Takiguchi using K2 20bit technology.
-A 20th Anniversary Edition was issued in Super Audio CD on 26 July 2005 (becoming the 3000th title for the SACD format), it featured a 5.1 surround sound remix done by Chuck Ainlay at British Grove Studios, it was mastered by Bob Ludwig at Gateway Mastering.
+It was remastered and reissued with the rest of the Dire Straits catalogue in 1996 for most of the world outside the United States, and on 19 September 2000 in the United States.
+The remastering for both reissues was done by Bob Ludwig at Gateway Mastering using the Super Bit Mapping process.
+In 2000, it was released on XRCD2 format, remastered by Hiromichi Takiguchi using K2 20bit technology.
+A 20th anniversary edition was issued on Super Audio CD on 26 July 2005 (becoming the 3000th title for the SACD format), featuring a 5.1 surround sound remix done by Chuck Ainlay at British Grove Studios.
+It was mastered by Bob Ludwig at Gateway Mastering.
 The 5.1 mix was also released on DualDisc format with DVD-Audio 24 bit/96 kHz track on 16 August 2005.
 Ainlay's 5.1 remix won a Grammy for Best Surround Sound Album at the 48th Grammy Awards ceremony.
-In 2006, a half-speed-mastered vinyl version of the album was issued.
+In 2006, a half-speed–mastered vinyl version of the album was issued.
 Mastered by Stan Ricker, this version consists of four sides on two 33 1/3 rpm discs, containing the full-length songs on vinyl for the first time.
-In 2013, Mobile Fidelity Sound Lab released a hybrid SACD mastered from the original tapes by Shawn R. Britton, it includes the original stereo mix only.
-In 2014, a new master was released in Japan on SHM-SACD - it's made from the original analogue master tapes and contains the original LP length of the album: 47:44 min, this edition was transferred by Mick McKenna and Richard Whittaker at FX Copyroom using Direct Stream Digital.
-On May 19, 2014, Vertigo reissued the album on double 180g vinyl, this edition contains the full-length songs of the album, it was mastered by Bob Ludwig, Bernie Grundman and Chris Bellman from the original analogue and digital tapes, this version was also included on The Studio Albums 1978 - 1991 the previous year.
-In 2015, Mobile Fidelity also released the album on double 45 RPM vinyl, this edition was mastered by Krieg Wunderlich.
-The same year, the album re-entered the UK Album Charts at #8 following the record being made available at a discounted price on digital music retailers.
+In 2013, Mobile Fidelity Sound Lab released a hybrid SACD mastered from the original tapes by Shawn R. Britton.
+It includes the original stereo mix only.
+In 2014, a new master was released in Japan on SHM-SACD – it is made from the original analogue master tapes and contains the original LP length of the album: 47:44.
+This edition was transferred by Mick McKenna and Richard Whittaker at FX Copyroom using Direct Stream Digital.

+On 19 May 2014, Vertigo reissued the album on double 180g vinyl; this edition contains the full-length songs.
+It was mastered by Bob Ludwig, Bernie Grundman and Chris Bellman from the original analogue and digital tapes, and was also included on The Studio Albums 1978–1991 the previous year.
+In 2015, Mobile Fidelity also released the album on double 45 RPM vinyl, which was mastered by Krieg Wunderlich.
+The same year, the album re-entered the UK Albums Chart at number 8 following the record being made available at a discounted price on digital music retailers.
 In March 2021, a new half-speed mastered edition was released, mastered at Abbey Road Studios by Miles Showell.
 The release was a double-LP, 45 rpm, 180 gram edition, with the complete version of the album, for only the second time (the first being issued by Mobile Fidelity Sound Lab in 2015).

-The album has spent a total of 356 weeks on the UK Album Charts.
+The album has spent a total of 356 weeks on the UK Albums Chart.